dozjs/doz/documentation/index.md

 ---

 ##### d:store
-This attribute allow you to define an unique name that expose your component props globally.
+This attribute allows you to define an unique name that expose your component props globally.

 ```javascript
 Doz.component('my-label', {